ARIANNA Experiment

 Antarctic Ross Ice-Shelf Antenna Neutrino Array (ARIANNA) is a proposed detector for ultra-high energy astrophysical neutrinos.
 It will detect coherent radio Cherenkov emissions from the particle showers produced by neutrinos with energies above about 10^17 eV.
-ARIANNA will be built on the Ross Ice Shelf just off the coast of Antarctica, where it will eventually cover about 900 km^2 in surface area.
+ARIANNA will be built on the Ross Ice Shelf just off the coast of Antarctica, where it will eventually cover about 900 km2 in surface area.
 There, the ice-water interface below the shelf reflects radio waves, giving ARIANNA sensitivity to downward going neutrinos and improving its sensitivity to horizontally incident neutrinos.
 ARIANNA detector stations will each contain 4-8 antennas which search for brief pulses of 50 MHz to 1 GHz radio emission from neutrino interactions.

 As of 2016, a prototype array consisting of 7 stations had been deployed, and was taking data.
 An initial search for neutrinos was made; none were found, and an upper limit was generated.